smwahl/CMS_Saturn/README.md

  :::: STATE ::::  chi2= 0.7558173591  MC Parameters: S1=  +6.8416240000 Y1=  +0.2652640273 Z1=  +0.0119143034 S2=  +7.1056362659 Y2=  +0.2781065949 Z2=  +0.0323756282 PSwitch1=  +79.0272519051 PSwitch2=  +103.1830952493 omega= +0.9913867210 +0.9948385058 +1.0046551844 +1.0250106842 +1.0382056094 +1.0457426337
 ~~~

-The mismatch between the calculated and obserbed gravitational harmonics, J_n
+The mismatch between the calculated and obserbed gravitational harmonics, `Jn`
 guides the Monte Carlo sampling.
  The individal harmonics are once again desplayed for each Monte Carlo step.